 *Check campground white board for updates and hike/outing details.

 Amenities: Restrooms with flush toilets (no showers); shade Ramada’s, picnic tables, fire rings, water and paved parking.
 No cell service or WiFi.

-RV sites, $20 per night.
-Find your site and pay your site fees directly to the NPS at the nearby visitor center or the "iron ranger."
-Fresh water is available at the nearby dump station, no hookups.
+RV sites: Fresh water is available at the nearby dump station, no hookups.
 RV sites are a short walk to our group tent site.
 See RV note below for further information.
 RV participants must book their own site.

 What to Bring: Camp chair, camping/cooking gear, food, warm/cool weather clothing, potluck item, two bundles of firewood and the Ten Essentials.
 Pets welcomed.
 Park use fee $25 or bring you entry pass.

 Directions: I-10 east to Cottonwood Spring Exit 168.
 Go north 8 miles to campground.
 GPS coordinates: 33° 44.650' -115° 48.848'.
 Google Map Directions - Click Here

 Climate: Day: 70s-80s & mild at night: 60s-50s.

 Payments: Although a PayPal screen will appear requesting payment via PayPal, you can scroll down on that screen and pay with a credit card without needing a PayPal account.